hed-standard/hed-specification/docs/source/03_HED_formats.md

 4. If a `HED` column annotation exists for that row, it is concatenated to the list.
 5. Finally, all the entries of the list are joined using a comma (`,`) separator.

-In all cases `n/a` row values are skipped.
+In all cases `n/a` column values are skipped.
 ````

 For an example, see [**How HED works in BIDS**](https://www.hed-resources.org/en/latest/BidsAnnotationQuickstart.html#how-hed-works-in-bids) tutorial.